CairOpen/cairopen-contracts/src/cairopen/string/README.md

 A library to store & manipulate strings in Cairo on StarkNet.

-## Type `string`
+## Type `String`

-The type `string` is a struct used to simplify the use of strings in Cairo.
-Further mentions of the type `string` will infer a value of this type.
+The type `String` is a struct used to simplify the use of strings in Cairo.
+Further mentions of the type `String` will infer a value of this type.

 Members